-MMatthew Karakoulakis is a Principal Solicitor at AMK Law and he has developed an excellent reputation for delivering innovative legal advice in Litigation, Dispute Resolution, Commercial and Property law matters.
-Matthew Karakoulakis graduated from the Flinders University with a Bachelor of Laws (Honours)/Bachelor of Commerce (Accounting) and has worked as a commercial lawyer in Sydney and Brisbane.
+Principal Solicitor at AMK Law, Matthew Karakoulakis has developed an excellent reputation for delivering innovative legal advice in Litigation, Dispute Resolution, Commercial and Property law matters.

 Matthew has over 10 years of experience in the legal industry.
 He has previously worked in major firms and organisations including Clayton Utz, HWL Ebsworth, and ASIC.
 As a result, he is very well-equipped to deal with matters of any size and complexity.

-Matthew resolves legal disputes when it is in client’s best interests to avoid the cost of litigation.
-Matthew determines the most appropriate methods for his clients, such as mediation or preliminary conferences.
-You can avoid the costs of litigation and resolve your dispute in an efficient manner.
+Matthew resolves legal disputes when it is in client’s best interests to avoid the cost of litigation, and he looks for the most appropriate methods for his clients, such as mediation or preliminary conferences.

 Matthew operates diligently on intellectual property, commercial and leasing matters, as well as on technical construction and development issues.
 Matthew is well regarded for his knowledge, experience and advice on intellectual property laws including trademarks, and the legal issues of copyright.
 Matthew has strong legal knowledge on the requirements of the Personal Property Securities Act 2009.